-Guide your employees to accept the co-workers who challenge them, helping them look for the positive instead of the negative in those people.
-They can learn to step back, detach from their own agenda and viewpoint, and look at the challenging co-worker with new eyes.
-This new viewpoint can occur when an employee tries to truly understand their co-workers, what they think and feel, and why they behave as they do.
-After stepping into others' shoes and viewing things from their perspective, the question becomes: "How can I accept this individual's imperfections and shortcomings as well as their strengths and talents?"
+Guide your employees to accept the coworkers who challenge them, helping them look for the positive instead of the negative in those people.
+They can learn to step back, detach from their own agenda and viewpoint, and look at the challenging coworker with new eyes.
+This new viewpoint can occur when an employee tries to truly understand the coworker, what she thinks and feels, and why she behaves as she does.
+After stepping into another's shoes and viewing things from her perspective, the question becomes, "How can I accept this individual's imperfections and shortcomings as well as her strengths and talents?"

 Encourage managers and supervisors to be more accessible to their employees, especially the stars, so they can better ascertain their primary needs.
-This way your employees will feel that you genuinely care about them.
+By being more accessible, your employees will feel that you genuinely care about them.
 They will feel listened to.
-This open communication allows employees to feel comfortable sharing what is on their minds.
-By responding to employee needs immediately and directly before they become real issues, you eliminate the danger that they will need to find another workplace to get those needs met.
+This open communication allows employees to feel comfortable sharing what is on their mind.
+By responding to employee needs immediately and directly before they become real issues, you will eliminate the danger that they will need to find another workplace to get those needs met.